latenitefilms/CorridorKeyPro/README.md

 **CorridorKey by LateNite** brings [Corridor Digital's](https://www.corridordigital.com) [CorridorKey](https://github.com/nikopueringer/CorridorKey) to Final Cut Pro. 🥳

 This is **NOT** a fork.
-We've taken the machine learning [MLX Models](https://huggingface.co/alexandrealvaro/corridorkey-models/tree/main) created by [Alexandre Alvaro](https://huggingface.co/alexandrealvaro) and built a completely new Swift & Swift UI engine powered by Metal & MLX. 🔥
+We've taken the blue and green CorridorKey models, converted them to MLX and built a completely new Swift & Swift UI engine powered by modern Apple frameworks. 🔥

-Whilst there are already some great fork's of CorridorKey, such as [EZ-CorridorKey](https://github.com/edenaion/EZ-CorridorKey), none of them are purposely build for Mac & Apple Silicon.
+Whilst there are already some great fork's of CorridorKey, such as [EZ-CorridorKey](https://github.com/edenaion/EZ-CorridorKey), none of them are purposely build for **Mac & Apple Silicon**.

-**CorridorKey by LateNite** brings an Effect directly into **Final Cut Pro**, as well as a **Standalone Editor** - optimised for ProRes 4444 in and out. 🏎️
+**CorridorKey by LateNite** brings an Effect directly into **Final Cut Pro**, as well as a **Standalone Editor** - optimised for **ProRes** in and out. 🏎️

-What is CorridorKey?
-Niko explains:

-> When you film something against a green screen, the edges of your subject inevitably blend with the green background.
-This creates pixels that are a mix of your subject's color and the green screen's color.
-Traditional keyers struggle to untangle these colors, forcing you to spend hours building complex edge mattes or manually rotoscoping.
-Even modern "AI Roto" solutions typically output a harsh binary mask, completely destroying the delicate, semi-transparent pixels needed for a realistic composite.
->
-> I built CorridorKey to solve this *unmixing* problem.
->
-> You input a raw green screen frame, and the neural network completely separates the foreground object from the green screen.
-For every single pixel, even the highly transparent ones like motion blur or out-of-focus edges, the model predicts the true, un-multiplied straight color of the foreground element, alongside a clean, linear alpha channel.
-It doesn't just guess what is opaque and what is transparent; it actively reconstructs the color of the foreground object as if the green screen was never there.
->
-> No more fighting with garbage mattes or agonizing over "core" vs "edge" keys.
-Give CorridorKey a hint of what you want, and it separates the light for you.

 You can download and learn more on the [CorridorKey by LateNite website](https://corridorkeybylatenite.fcp.cafe).